 Once steamed, the celery root takes on a very soft and creamy texture.
-This is what makes it so good as a replacement to potatoes in a mash.
-You could even use celery root puree as a topping in The UnDiet Cookbook‘s UnShepheard’s Pie (page 166).
+This is what makes it so good as a replacement for potatoes in a mash.
+You could even use celery root puree as a topping in The UnDiet Cookbook‘s UnShepherd’s Pie (page 166).

 To truly make the most of the fall harvest, this soup is one of those super local options where you can literally get all of the ingredients at your local farmer’s market or CSA box.

 There are just four base ingredients – celery root, apples, onion, and sea salt.
 I added in a few more spices to round out the flavour.
 But it is actually that simple.
 This is a great soup to cook up and enjoy on a chilly fall day.
 This one can also easily be doubled for batch prepping.
 Freeze it in single portions in half-liter mason jars (leaving about 2 inches at the top of the jar for expansion).